thesofakillers/thesofakillers.github.io/content/posts/culture.md

 THIS IS NOT WHAT THIS ESSAY IS SAYING!

-As great as that sounds, there is a reason I have specifically framed the thesis as "in the limit" -- we are simply not there yet.
+As great as the first part of that sounds, there is a reason I have specifically framed the thesis as "in the limit" -- we are simply not there yet.
 Curiosity aside, there is a very pragmatic reason why we do science today: we are in a situation of "technical debt" with respect to our understanding of reality.
-There are essentially many many holes in our physical models such that we still not able to address much of the problems the blight our existence today.
-Health, energy, climate, food security, population, scarcity -- these are all problems waiting for technical solutions we do not yet have.
+There are essentially many many holes in our physical models such that we still are not able to address the many problems that blight our existence today.
+Health, energy, climate, food security, population, scarcity -- these are all problems waiting for technical solutions bottlenecked by knowledge we do not yet have.

 Until we have bridged that gap, we cannot afford to exclusively culture-max -- we would not survive doing so.
-Note briefly that this does not mean that the opposite is true either -- if we exclusively hill-climbed science we would be left with no culture to identify us[^1].
-That feels like a cop-out, but I'm just observing what I notice here in case others have not, I am not trying to prescribe something new.
+Note briefly that this does not mean that the opposite is true either -- if we were to exclusively hill-climb science we would be left with no culture to identify ourselves by[^1].
+Admittedly that reads like a cop-out, and it is.
+I am not aiming to prescribe some call to action here, my goal is to share some of my thoughts and observations.

 [^1]:
     Interestingly, this tension I think explains some of the dynamics I see